gtapan/gtapan.github.io/README.md

-An Environmental Technology and Services Startup.
-Based in India.
-Primarily focused on Carbon Capture and Sequestration.
+RubiscoBlack is an Environmental Technology and Services Startup based in India.
+We are primarily focused on Carbon Capture and Sequestration.
 Email: Knock@RubiscoBlack.com